Kaepernick, 49ers teammate kneel during national anthem

 “I told him I appreciate what he is standing up for,” Banks said.
 “He said he appreciated it.
 Most of the people I talk to say the same thing.
 I don’t like that he is sitting during the national anthem, but I appreciate what he is standing for.”

-Kaepernick said he had invited teammates to sit with him during the anthem, but didn’t expect any to join him.
-His invitation apparently was accepted by Reid, the 49ers’ starting safety and a fourth-year veteran from Baton Rouge, Louisiana.
-Reid, who wasn’t in uniform for the game, had been publicly supportive of Kaepernick’s stance.
+Kaepernick was thrilled to be joined by Reid, the 49ers’ starting safety and a fourth-year veteran from Baton Rouge, Louisiana.
+Reid and Kaepernick decided together on kneeling rather than sitting during the anthem.

-One sign in the crowd read: “You’re an American.
-Act like one.”
+“I just wanted to show my support for him,” Reid said.
+“He wanted to make it clear that he wasn’t trying to be disrespectful to the military or the national anthem, so he decided to change his position to be more respectful, but still bring awareness to the issues that he believes are going on in this country, and that I wholeheartedly believe exist in this country.”

-In Oakland, Seahawks cornerback Jeremy Lane also sat on the bench behind his standing teammates as the national anthem was performed before Seattle’s game against the Raiders.
+In Oakland, Lane sat on the bench behind his standing teammates before Seattle’s game against the Raiders.
+Lane said he doesn’t know Kaepernick, but was “standing behind him.”

+“It’s something I plan to keep on doing until I feel like justice has been served,” Lane said.
+“No, I didn’t tell anyone I was going to do it.
+I just did it. … I don’t mean no disrespect toward anybody, but I’m just standing behind what I believe.”

 Kaepernick kneeled next to Nate Boyer, a former Green Beret who went to training camp with the Seahawks last year as a long snapper.
-Boyer, who wrote a conciliatory open letter to Kaepernick earlier this week, had a long conversation with the quarterback about his stance this week, and he posted a photo of the two on Twitter with a caption reading, “Let’s just keep moving forward.
+Boyer, who wrote a conciliatory open letter to Kaepernick earlier this week, spoke with the quarterback about his stance this week.
+He posted a photo of the two on Twitter with a caption reading, “Let’s just keep moving forward.
 This is what America should be all about.”

-Kaepernick’s visit to San Diego fell on the Chargers’ 28th annual Salute to the Military, a night designed to pay tribute to the tens of thousands of active and retired military personnel who live in the area.
-The festivities included pregame music from the Marine Band San Diego, halftime recognition of Vietnam War veterans, and a crowd filled with numerous injured soldiers invited as special guests.
+When the same naval officer performed “God Bless America” before the fourth quarter, Kaepernick remained standing and then applauded along with his teammates.

-Kaepernick has said he doesn’t intend his stance to be a criticism of the military, claiming he has “great respect for the men and women that have fought for this country.”
+Kaepernick doesn’t intend his stance to be a criticism of the military.
+When the Chargers’ public-address announcer asked fans to recognize active military personnel during a timeout, the quarterback stood and enthusiastically applauded along with his teammates and the entire stadium.

 Kaepernick’s social activism, which only emerged publicly in recent weeks, also included support for the Black Lives Matter movement through social media.